isaacamaro03/app-ideas-bin2dec/README.md

-# app-ideas-bin2dec
+# Bin2Dec
-Bin2Dec app from florinpop17/app-ideas implementation.
+Bin2Dec app from florinpop17/app-ideas implemented in pure Html, Css and Javascript.